Code-Institute-Submissions/interactive-frontend-4/README.md

 <a name="intro"></a>
 **What's the aim of the game?**
 The aim is to kill a flock of cannibal dead birds that are attacking the planet by using the tank to shoot zombies.
+This is my second milestone project for Code Institute using javascript.

-I came across a very useful library https://www.pixijs.com/ this is an open source game engine available to make stunning graphics.
+I came across a very useful API https://www.pixijs.com/ this is an open source game engine available to make stunning graphics.
 Another useful source is https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript which explains step by step how to get familiar with game development.

-In order to achieve the game's best performance it was important to use game engine APIs such as PixiJS with buiilt-in functions game animations and actions.
+In order to achieve the game's best performance it was important to use game engine APIs such as PixiJS with buiilt-in plugins, game animations and actions.

 ### Requirements of the game

-**Game's Checklist**
-This is a list of things we need to achieve in the coding:
-* A canvas where the game is played (2D)
-* Instructions how to play the game
-* Game Components
-* Game Engine or API
-* Score and timer
+This game is suitable for computers using a mouse.
+I tried to make it work for touch screens/mobile devices but my inexperience got me as far as shooting the bullets but not spinning.
+I would like to expand it to work with touch screen devices but due to time constraints I focused my efforts on making it work on desktops & laptops.

 <a name="structure"></a>
 ## Game Structure